Ankush0103/Smart-AttendanceSystem-Based-on-Machine-Learning-Final-Year-Project/README.md

-# Smart-Attendance-System
+# Smart-Attendance-System-Based-on-Machine-Learning
-University project based on face recognition
+Uses OpenCV alongside dlib library for accurate face recognition and then taking its attendance